 The larger principle at work here is the division of duties.
 Who can do what in a CMS implementation?
-I touched on this a while back in a post about another quasi-development feature that editorial teams constantly want to do: The Truth About CMS Form Builders
+I touched on this a while back in a post about another quasi-development feature that editorial teams constantly want to do: ~/tech/blog/truth-about-cms-form-builders/

 Understand that if your expectations are to integrate your forms with a wide variety of other systems, then you’re not going to get the freedom from development that you’re looking for, and only having the UI portion of these integration scenarios under editorial control will rarely ever be helpful.

 The same thing applies here.
 You can find systems that will let editors change content models on-the-fly, but that’s not nearly as much freedom as they actually want.

 In most cases, it will give them very limited control over a very limited number of things.
 In addition to waiting on a development team to finish all the things they can’t, they might find that the first thing the developer does is undo all their work and re-implement it to account for technical parameters they weren’t aware of and couldn’t be expected to understand.

 Once a content model becomes established, it’s hard to change, and it probably should be.
 In most implementations, there’s a lot riding on it.